manaswinidas/Git-subtrees-demo/SETUP.md

 In your terminal, navigate to the folder in which you want to store this repo, and enter the command

-`$ git clone git@github.com:OpenHumans/oh-data-demo-template.git`
+`$ git clone git@github.com:manaswinidas/oh-twitter-source.git`

-This should create a new folder named `oh-data-demo-template` which contains all the code to create the working demo.
+This should create a new folder named `oh-twitter-source` which contains all the code to create the working demo.

 ## Setting up local environment